ArcadeHustle/RingEdge_NoKey_softmod/README.md

 Funny what the power of one little byte change can help lead to.
 <img src="https://github.com/ArcadeHustle/RingEdge_NoKey_softmod/blob/master/pics/compare.png">

-Note the subtle difference in the build version on the original file, and its patched up replacement?
+Note the subtle difference in the build version on the original file, and its patched up replacement for this specific image?
+Completely different build versions are used.

 $ vbindiff mxkeychip.exe ORIG_mxkeychip.exe
 <img src="https://github.com/ArcadeHustle/RingEdge_NoKey_softmod/blob/master/pics/compare4.png">